icaksh/freebsd-nginx-proxy-manager/README.md

 ## Contributing

+> **Maintainer Note**: I just modified the original project to run on FreeBSD.
+Feel free to contribute on this repo.
+But, if you want to contribute to the original project, you can follow the instruction below.

 All are welcome to create pull requests for this project, against the `develop` branch.
 Official releases are created from the `master` branch.